ways to satisfy your wanderlust when you can't travel

 501 Questions: A Travel Game Book

-501 Questions A Travel Game
+501 Questions: A Travel Game

 National Parks Themed Monopoly

-We actually bought this one at a Goodwill outside Grand Teton National Park for $2 years ago.
-It’s come along with us almost everywhere since!
+Our National Parks Monopoly is pretty banged up.
+We bought this one at a Goodwill outside Grand Teton National Park for $2 years ago.
+It’s been in our RV with us almost everywhere since!

 It’s exactly like Monopoly, except you’re buying beautiful National Parks instead of the same old traditional properties!